KV Admission: Learning What to Write for Efficient Long-Context LLM Inference: Experiments

 \subsection{System Efficiency}

-To validate the practical efficiency of WG-KV, we measure end-to-end latency and memory usage on an NVIDIA H200 GPU.
-We simulate a 75\% sparsity setting (i.e., retaining only 25\% of the KV cache) and compare it against Full Attention.
-The measurements are performed with a batch size of 1 (single request).
-The results are shown in \cref{fig:perf_threshold}a-c.
+To validate the practical efficiency of WG-KV, we measure the end-to-end latency and memory usage under 75\% sparsity (i.e., retaining 25\% KV cache) and compare against the full-attention baseline (see Appendix~\ref{app:system} for detailed experimental setup).
+The results are shown in \cref{fig:perf}.

-\textbf{Performance Gains.} WG-KV delivers substantial speedups in both phases.
-In the \textit{prefill} phase, we achieve \textbf{3.03--3.45$\times$} speedup across sequence lengths from 200K to 500K.
-This gain is primarily attributed to the Vertical-Slash Attention mechanism (\cref{subsec:prefill}), which avoids the quadratic complexity of full attention.
-In the \textit{decode} phase, we observe a \textbf{1.89--2.56$\times$} speedup.
-As decoding is memory-bound, the reduced cache size directly translates to lower data transfer latency.
+\textbf{Performance Gains.} WG-KV delivers substantial speedups.
+In the \textit{prefill} phase, we achieve \textbf{3.03--3.45x} speedup across 200K--400K sequences.
+This gain is primarily attributed to the Vertical-Slash Sparse Attention mechanism (\cref{subsec:prefill}), which avoids the quadratic complexity of full attention.
+In the \textit{decode} phase, we observe \textbf{1.89--2.56x} speedup.
+Since decoding is memory-bound, the reduced cache size directly translates to lower data transfer latency.

-\textbf{Memory Reduction.} WG-KV reduces peak memory usage by \textbf{46--57\%} (\cref{fig:perf_threshold}c).
-Crucially, at 500K context length, the Full Attention baseline triggers an Out-Of-Memory (OOM) error, whereas WG-KV successfully completes inference with reduced KV cache.
-This demonstrates that KV Admission is not just an optimization for speed, but also an enabler for processing ultra-long contexts.
+\textbf{Memory Reduction.} WG-KV reduces peak memory by \textbf{46--57\%}.
+Crucially, at 500K context, the full-attention baseline triggers an Out-Of-Memory (OOM) error, whereas WG-KV successfully completes inference with reduced KV cache.
+This demonstrates that WG-KV is not just a speed optimization, but an enabler for ultra-long contexts.

 \textbf{Overhead Analysis.} The introduction of the Write-Gate MLP incurs minimal overhead.
-In terms of model size, the additional MLP parameters constitute only $\sim$0.42\% of the total parameter count in Llama 3.1 8B.
-In terms of computation, as indicated by the non-attention latency (blue bars) in \cref{fig:perf_threshold}a-b, the latency overhead introduced by the predictor is negligible.
-Even at a batch size of 1, the massive reduction in attention computation and memory access latency far outweighs the marginal cost of the predictor.
+In terms of model size, the additional parameters constitute only \textbf{$\approx$0.4\%} of the total parameter count in both Llama and Qwen models.
+In terms of computation, as indicated by the non-attention latency (blue bars) in \cref{fig:perf}a-b, the latency overhead introduced by the MLP is negligible.
+Even at a batch size of 1, the massive reduction in attention computation and memory access latency far outweighs the marginal cost of the MLP.